HQSquantumsimulations/qoqo/README.md

 * A decomposer translating circuits to a specific set of gates
 * A quantum circuit optimizer
 * A collection of quantum algorithms

+This repository contains two components:

+* roqoqo: the core rust library
+* qoqo: the python interface to roqoqo

 ## roqoqo